iamamirsalehi/social-logger/README.md

     fmt.Println("Error: ", err)
 }
 ```
-The ``discordLogger`` variable contains all the methods you need to call and send your message to discord.
-The following methods are its
+The ``discordLogger`` variable contains all the methods you need to call to send your message to the discord channel.
+The following methods are:

 ```go
 discordLogger.Info("key 1", "val 1", "key 2", "val 2",)